Guraspinho/WorkHub/README.md

-## SaaS backend application for Sweeft internship.

-REST API which is built using Node.js(Express.js) And MySQL.
+# WorkHub
+Workhub is a company management API that allows companies to register, enabling company managers to add employees, and employees to upload files.

+## Stack
+- Node.js
+- Express.js
+- MySql

 ## Features

-1. email confirmation.
-2. JWT.
+- email confirmation using Google smtp.
+- Authorization and authentication using JWT.
-3. Security and validation.
+- Security and data validation.
+- file upload.
-4. Cool error handling (Using OOP consepts like inheritance).
+- Advanced error handling (Using OOP consepts).
-5. Easily readable and maintainable code.